-Each student files, at the Office of the Registrar of the Divinity School by the date specified in the calendar, a schedule of study which has been approved by the faculty adviser.
+Each student files, at the Office of the Registrar of the Divinity School by the date specified in the calendar, a schedule of study that has been approved by the faculty adviser.
 All students register online during the period stated in the academic calendar.
-A charge of \$25 will be made for late registration.
+Failure to turn in a registration form signed by the faculty adviser by the due date will result in a \$50 late registration fee.
 There will be no charge for course changes made prior to the beginning of the second week of the term, but there will be a \$10 fee for each course change made after online registration has ended.